eonum/geopitalsuisse/README.md

  9. ng serve -> The frontend is now running.

 ## Backend
-You can access the backend on localh
+You can access the backend on localhost:3000

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTA1ODcyMzddfQ==
+eyJoaXN0b3J5IjpbLTE3NTkyMjg2MjBdfQ==
 -->